 We have broken down below some of the simple ingredient swaps that you can make to help Veganise your bakes.

 Most baking recipes contain butter as a staple ingredient but this can be swapped like for like with the folllowing; vegan butter, coconut oil, most brands of margarine (check the ingredients) and olive oil.

 Supermarket aisles these days are full of every variation of milk imaginable, which makes substituting animal milk in bakes much easier.
-If your recipe calls for buttermilk try whipping up your own using soy milk with 2 teaspoons of vinegar.
+If your recipe calls for buttermilk try whipping up your own using soy milk with 2 teaspoons of vinegar (we like apple cider vinegar for this substitution because the flavour is quite light).
 Coconut milk makes a great alternative for condensed or evaporated milk.
 For a cream replacement, chill coconut milk for 48 hours in the fridge and use the thicker milk at the top of the can in your bakes.

 You will find that most sugars are suitable for vegans but if your recipe calls for honey a simple and delicious twist is to swap this out for maple syrup.
 This will give you the same consistency and sweetness required.

 We hope that this guide proves helpful with your vegan bakes.
 Stay tuned to our

 New Arrivals section for more exciting recipes coming soon.